Kongstad/DEM_from_S1_SAR_data/README.md

 ___

 ## 9) Goldstein Phase Filtering ##
-We then add the Goldstein Phase Filtering set with standard parameters and we then notice that the interferometric phase is significantly improved as seen on the right below.
+We then add the Goldstein Phase Filtering which is a technique that increases the signal-to-noise ratio.
+We set it with standard parameters and notice that the interferometric phase is significantly improved as seen on the right below.

 ![](images/gst1.PNG) ![](images/gst2.PNG)
 ___